kinderp/esercizio/README.md

 # Usage
- :exclamation: Please insert below command in the root dir of the project you have cloned
+ :exclamation: Please insert below command in the root dir of the project that you have cloned

 ### Help